Ain Dubai: How to Experience the World’s Tallest Observation Wheel

 Views from an Ain Dubai cabin over Palm Jumeirah and the Dubai Marina skyline. © Angela Thomas

-• Record height: At 260 meters, Ain Dubai is currently the tallest observation wheel in the world, higher than both the High Roller in Las Vegas and the London Eye.
+• World record height: At 260 meters, it is the tallest observation wheel on the planet.
+It rises higher than the High Roller in Las Vegas and the London Eye.

-• Full panorama: A complete rotation takes about 38 minutes and offers uninterrupted 360° views over the Arabian Gulf, Palm Jumeirah, and the wider Dubai skyline, including Burj Khalifa.
+• 360° views: One rotation lasts around 38 minutes.
+During that time, guests see the Arabian Gulf, Palm Jumeirah, and the wider skyline, including Burj Khalifa.

-The structure itself is an attraction: it contains more than 9,000 tonnes of steel and is supported by 192 steel cables stretching roughly 24 kilometres in total.
+• Engineering landmark: The structure uses more than 9,000 tonnes of steel.
+It is supported by 192 steel cables spanning about 24 kilometres in total.

 Ticket Options at a Glance

-Ain Dubai offers several ticket categories, depending on how you want to experience the ride:
+Ain Dubai offers several ticket types, depending on the level of experience you want.

-◦ Suitable for birthdays, proposals, small corporate events, or private celebrations
+• Ideal for birthdays, proposals, or small corporate events

 Night-time scene of Ain Dubai glowing in purple light, with a pedestrian bridge and waterfront lights reflecting on the sea.